UpworldDev/LMS/README.md

 create a Upworld-dev db.

-Clone the project then runn 'npm install' from command line in project folder to pull all of Node requirements.
+Clone the project then run 'npm install' from command line in project folder to pull all of Node requirements.

 edit Auth0-variables.js and switch the Callback commented out line for localhost with Heroku